FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Multiple: True
   - Description: The charge density of the measurement

 ### CA
+- measurement_current_unit
+  - Type: CurrentUnits
+  - Description: The current unit of the measurement
+- measurement_time_unit
+  - Type: TimeUnits
+  - Description: The time unit of the measurement
+- induced_potential
+  - Type: float
+  - Multiple: True
+  - Description: The induced current

-- induced_potential_first
+- induced_potential_unit
   - Type: PotentialUnits
-  - Description: The first induced potential
-- induced_potential_second
-  - Type: PotentialUnits
-  - Description: The second induced potential
+  - Description: The induced current unit
 - time_duration
+  - Type: float
+  - Description: The duration time of the induced current
+- time_duration_unit
   - Type: TimeUnits
-  - Description: The duration time of the induced potential
+  - Description: The duration time unit of the induced current
 - current_end_value
   - Type: CurrentUnits
   - Description: The current value at the end of the measurement